Thanks for your support! Click here to view the support letter we shared to the State Legislature.

 If you would like to receive updates directly, please use button below!

 Have questions or comments about SAHA’s planned development at 3135 San Pablo Avenue in West Oakland?
-Fill out this form or reach out to Carrie Lutjens, Associate Director, at 510.809.2728.
+Fill out this form or reach out to Nicole Guzman, Project Manager, at 510.809.2794.